danpla/dpscreenocr/doc/manual.md

 dpScreenOCR rewrites settings on exit, so make sure you close the program before making changes.

-Here is the list of options that can only be changed by editing the settings file:
+Here is a list of options that can only be changed by editing the settings file:

 *   `action_copy_to_clipboard_text_separator` (`\n\n\n` by default)
-    the separator for multiple texts for the "Copy text to clipboard" action.
+    the separator to insert between recognized texts when the "Copy text to clipboard" action gets several of them at once.
 This option only has effect if `ocr_allow_queuing` is enabled.

 *   `history_wrap_words` (`true` by default) whether to break long lines of text in the history so that you don't have to scroll